 Pre-workshop tasks: Participants are encouraged to give some thought to any particularly thorny problems they face in this field in their own language combination(s) and to bring along their own translations into English for discussion with the group in the latter part of the workshop.
 A few short articles discussing translating art texts will be distributed for advance reading to familiarise participants with some of the relevant issues.

-About the facilitator: Laura Bennett has been a full-time freelance translator from French and Italian into English for eight years.
-She specialises in art translation and holds an MA in Art History from the Courtauld Institute of Art.
-Her translation work includes catalogues for major exhibitions (most recently for the National Gallery, National Portrait Gallery, Tate Modern and Leighton House Museum), audio guide scripts and academic essays.
+About the facilitator: Laura Bennett has been a full-time freelance translator from French and Italian into English for thirteen years.
+She specialises in art history and sports translation and holds an MA in Art History from the Courtauld Institute of Art.
+Her translation work includes catalogues for major exhibitions (National Gallery, Tate Modern and The Barnes Foundation), audio guide scripts and academic essays.
 She is an MITI and MCIL, as well as a member of MET, the Society of Authors, and the Association of Art Historians.